Potatoes With Kale

-Kale, once just a garnish in restaurants, is enjoying a renaissance, and with good reason – it’s tasty, highly nutritious and lovely when sautéed just until the leaves turn bright green.
-Buy – or, better yet, grow – the variety known as Tuscan kale, which is more tender and flavorful than the more common curly leaf type.
+Kale, once used principally as garnish in restaurants, is enjoying a renaissance, and with good reason – it’s tasty, highly nutritious and lovely when sautéed just until the leaves turn bright green.
+Buy – or, better yet, grow – the variety known as Tuscan kale, which is more tender and flavorful than the better-known curly leaf type.
 Kale is a very good source of calcium and is a member of the cancer-protective cruciferous vegetable family.
 Perhaps everybody’s favorite vegetable, potatoes provide some vitamin C and potassium, and allow this to serve as a filling main dish.
 For a quick weeknight dinner, prepare the potatoes in advance and add the kale just before mealtime.

 Food as Medicine